 10 Things to Do in Florence: Experiences Beyond the Landmarks

-Florence is more than just a city of iconic art and historical landmarks—it’s a vibrant hub of experiences waiting to be discovered.
-Whether you’re traveling with family, as a couple, solo, or with friends, Florence offers activities that go beyond the usual tourist trail.
-Here are 10 unique experiences to have in Florence that will make your trip unforgettable.
+Florence is more than a city of iconic art and historical landmarks.
+It is a vibrant place full of local life and hands-on experiences waiting to be discovered.
+After spending a year living in Florence, we learned that the best memories come from activities that go beyond the standard museum-and-monument circuit.
+Whether you are traveling with family, as a couple, solo, or with friends, Florence offers cooking classes, artisan workshops, markets, rooftop views, and cultural spaces where real Florentines gather.
+Whether you are planning your first trip or returning to Tuscany, here are ten unique experiences in Florence that will make your trip unforgettable.

-Discover the art of Italian cuisine with a hands-on cooking class.
+Discover the art of Tuscan cuisine with a hands-on cooking class.
 Learn how to make fresh pasta, traditional sauces, and even classic desserts like tiramisu.
-Many classes include a trip to a local market to pick fresh ingredients, followed by a shared meal with your fellow chefs.
+Many classes begin with a guided visit to a local market, where you pick seasonal ingredients and learn how Florentines shop each day.
+After cooking, sit down for a shared meal with your fellow chefs and enjoy everything you created.

 Channel your inner Italian and rent a Vespa for a scenic ride through the Tuscan countryside.
 Guided tours are available if you’re not confident navigating alone.
-Expect rolling vineyards, picturesque villages, and plenty of photo ops along the way.
+Expect rolling vineyards, small villages, and plenty of photo stops along the way.
+It’s one of the most fun ways to escape the city for a few hours.

 Florence takes aperitivo seriously.
 Head to a rooftop bar like La Terrazza or SE·STO on Arno for a spritz or Negroni while watching the sunset over the city.
-The views of the Duomo and Palazzo Vecchio bathed in golden light are unforgettable.
+The views of the Duomo and Palazzo Vecchio glowing in golden light make it an unforgettable evening.

 While you’re tasting gelato at every corner, why not learn to make it yourself?
 Gelato-making classes are fun, family-friendly, and—best of all—you get to eat your creations.